 We lease our research and development and sales offices in the United States, Europe, Japan, China, Taiwan and Korea.
 Certain of our facility leases provide for periodic rent increases.
 Currently, we are leasing a manufacturing facility in Chengdu, China.
-We have an option to acquire this manufacturing facility for approximately \$1.6 million, which consists of total construction cost incurred minus total rent paid by us during the lease term.
+We have an option to acquire this manufacturing facility for approximately \$1.7 million, which consists of total construction cost incurred minus total rent paid by us during the lease term.
 This option became exercisable in March 2011.
 We may exercise the purchase option and enter into a purchase agreement for this facility in the future.

 Our outstanding purchase commitments primarily consist of wafer purchases from our foundries and assembly services.
-As of June 30, 2015, the outstanding balance was \$31.9 million, compared with \$44.2 million as of December 31, 2014.
+As of September 30, 2015, the outstanding balance under our purchase commitments was \$31.4 million, compared with \$44.2 million as of December 31, 2014.